defuse/airgap/README.md

     Permanently plug HWRNG into AirGap and ensure that it is working.
     Insert Store1, Backup1, Offsite1, Offsite2, and TransferMedia.
     Using `dd`, zero Store1, Backup1, Offsite1, Offsite2, and TransferMedia.
+    // TODO: encrypted drives should be urandom'd, not zeroed.
     Set up full disk encryption on Store1, Backup1, Offsite1, and Offsite2 using
-        a password that only HumanOperator knows.
+        a 128-bit equivalent passphrase that only HumanOperator knows.
-    Use GnuPG to generate a key pair and store the private key it on Store1.
+    // TODO: The private key must be protected with a passphrase Use GnuPG to generate a key pair and store the private key on Store1.
     Write down the public key fingerprint on a physical piece of paper.
     Clone Store1's filesystem to Backup1's, Offsite1's, and Offsite2's.
     Remove all flash drives from AirGap.